-Using a pan-African lens, the Black Cultural Center seeks to counteract persistent campus-wide and global anti-blackness.
-The Black Cultural Center works to holistically enrich, educate, and advocate for students, faculty, and staff through Black centered programming, culturally
+Using a Pan-African lens, the Black Cultural Center seeks to holistically enrich, support, and advocate for faculty, staff, and students through Black centered research, culturally affirming educational initiatives, and service.

 Groups & Associations